Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Val Venegia to Malga Venegiota (30 minutes)

-From the parking lot at the Malga Venegia alpine pasture, follow the gravel road through Val Venegia valley to Malga Venegiota.
+From the parking lot at the Malga Venegia alpine pasture, follow the gravel road through Val Venegia to Malga Venegiota.ย

 Malga Venegiota to Passo Mulaz and Rifugio Mulaz (1:40 – 2 hours)

-From the Malga Venegiota hut, continue walking along the gravel road for about 10 minutes.
-At the trail intersection, turn left onto trail 710, in the direction of Rifugio Mulaz (signed 2 hours).
-Shortly thereafter (5 meters), turn right to stay on trail 710.
+From Malga Venegiota, continue walking along the gravel road for about 10 minutes.
+At the trail junction, turn left onto trail 710 in the direction of Rifugio Mulaz (signed 2 hours).
+Shortly thereafter, turn right to stay on trail 710.

 The trail gently ascends through the forest.
-When you get above the timberline, you’ll hike along switchbacks, steadily gaining elevation.
-There are some steel cables along the route.
+Beyond the forest line, the trail ascends in switchbacks, steadily gaining elevation.
+There are some steel cables along this path.

-If hiking in the morning, the ascent to Passo Mulaz feels quite manageable, because the trail is in shade almost the whole time.
+If you hike in the morning, the ascent to Passo Mulaz feels quite manageable, as the trail remains mostly shaded.

-Many hikers who venture up to Passo Mulaz and Rifugio Mulaz also hike to the summit of Monte Mulaz.
+Many hikers continue beyond Passo Mulaz to conquer the summit of Monte Mulaz, standing at 2,906 meters.

-Rifugio Mulaz to Passo di Venegiota (2:30 hours)
+Rifugio Mulaz to Passo di Venegiota hiking trail, Dolomites

 Follow trail 751 in the direction of Sasso Arduini peak (2582).
-Soon after leaving the Rifugio, the trail divides.
-Take the upper, left track, and follow signs to Passo Valles.
+Soon after leaving Rifugio Mulaz, the trail divides.
+Take the upper left track, and follow signs to Passo Valles.

 The descent is initially a bit tricky.
 The path requires careful footing as you negotiate some rocky hairpins.
-There are some rusty steel cables that help you manage a slippery/watery section.
-We were happy to have our black diamond climbing gloves with us.
+A few rusty steel cables assist you in navigating a slippery section.
+We wore our black diamond climbing gloves for this secured stretch of trail.

-After about an hour, the trail nears a tiny tarn that makes for a great afternoon resting spot.
+After about an hour, the trail nears a tarn that makes for a great afternoon resting spot.ย

 The trail levels out for a while, before dipping, and then diagonally ascending a rocky slope to Passo dei Fochet (2291 m).

-From the pass, bear left and follow the balcony trail to a notch.
-At the notch, you’ll emerge on the northern side of the Pala peaks.
+From the pass, bear left and follow the balcony trail to a saddle, which serves as a gateway to the northern slopes of the Pala peaks.

 Descend 5 minutes to Passo di Venegiota (5 minutes).
 At the pass, the trail sign indicates 45 minutes to Malga Venegiota.